michaeljh9/PluginParadise/README.md

 The 'Search plugins' window appears.
 Click on the 'Install a new one' button.
 Click on the 'Local file' button.
 Navigate to the folder where the script downloaded all of the plugins.
 Type ctrl + a to select all to get all of them.
 Click the Open button.
 Wait half a minute while qBittorrent makes it happen.

-You'll get an error if any plugins are unsupported.
-In my example, this is the only one that wasn't happy and because it's a search site I don't regularly use, I'll live another day.
+You'll potentially get an error if any plugins are unsupported.
+In my demonstration, this is the only one that wasn't happy and because it's a search site I don't regularly use, I'll live another day.

 ![06](https://github.com/user-attachments/assets/38829b25-cdcc-4f32-9591-182cfca516af)